cedadev/jasmin-help-hugo-hinode/content/docs/getting-started/jasmin-status.md

 ### JASMIN Users

-After you are granted access to JASMIN, you should be added to this Jiscmail mailing list.
+After requesting access to [JASMIN login services]({{% ref "get-login-account" %}}) and being approved, you should be added to this Jiscmail mailing list.
 We will occasionally send updates about JASMIN services, including:

 - When specific machines or services will be temporarily unavailable
 - When new servers are available or old ones will be turned off